The competition

 In this competition, you will be asked to design a NAS pipeline, namely a data processor, a NAS algorithm, and a training policy.
 This pipeline will then be evaluated on our machines over a number of completely novel datasets: the challenge is to design a pipeline that is flexible enough to be competitive regardless of the datasets provided to it.

-This year we are running the competition at AutoML 2024 (2024.automl.cc).
+This year we are running the competition at AutoML 2025 (2025.automl.cc).
 AutoML is more alligned with NAS than previous venues, and we think it will be a more suitable home for the competition.

 The competition will be run in three phases:

-Results are to be announced at AutoML 2024 in Paris, September 9th-12th, with finalists being informed in August.
+Results are to be announced at AutoML 2025 in New York, September 8th-11th, with finalists being informed in August.